-Bringing your loved ones to the UK is life-changing.
+Joining your loved ones in the UK is life-changing.
 While the fiancé visa application process can be complex and demanding, you want to start the next chapter in your family life quickly and with minimal disruption and expense.

-A fiancé visa allows a British citizen or a person with UK settled status to bring their non-EEA fiancé to join them in the UK with the intention of getting married within the six months period of the visa.
+A fiancé visa allows a British citizen or a person with UK settled status to bring their fiancé(e) to join them in the UK with the intention of getting married within the six months period of the visa.

-If you are returning to the UK to settle, your partner can apply for a UK fiancé visa to join you at the same time.
+If your fiancé is returning to the UK to settle, you can apply for a UK fiancé visa to join them at the same time.

-You are eligible to apply for a fiancé visa if you satisfy the following criteria:
+You may be eligible to apply for a fiancé visa if you satisfy the following criteria:

 - You and your fiancé must both be over 18 years old.

 - You must plan to live together permanently after your marriage.